kauffmanes/cis275-course/content/week9/1-site-design.md

 - Review Duckett book for a more thorough explanation

 ## Positioning
 Chris Coyier is a really great CSS developer who maintains the CSS Tricks site.
 I'm sure it's come up as a search result when Googling anything relating to CSS.
 He does a great overview of positioning in CSS to expand on what we've learned in class.
-Watch this as a refresher on positioning!
+Watch this if you need a refresher on positioning!

 `youtube: https://www.youtube.com/watch?v=gKvxlYCzJXw`